-Decline telephone and website exchange and/or redemption privileges - optional
+7 Decline telephone and website exchanges and/or redemption privileges - optional

 Telephone and website exchange and redemption privileges will automatically be enabled on your account unless you decline below.
 To decline these privileges, read the individual statements and check the applicable box(es).

 Note: If either option is declined, no one associated with this account, including your financial professional, will be able to request exchanges or redemptions by telephone or via the website.
 Requests would need to be submitted in writing.

 Exchanges: I DO NOT want the option of using the telephone and website exchange privilege.

 Redemptions: I DO NOT want the option of using the telephone and website redemption privilege.

+Financial professional

-Financial professional This section must be filled out completely by the financial professional(s).
-We authorize American Funds Service Company (AFS) to act as our agent for this account and agree to notify AFS of purchases made under a Statement of Intention or Rights of Accumulation.
+This section must be filled out completely by the financial professional(s).

+We authorize American Funds Service Company® (AFS) to act as our agent for this account and agree to notify AFS of purchases made under a Statement of Intention or Rights of Accumulation.
 If applicable, we have provided a copy of our SEC Form CRS to the investor named on this application.

+( ) E xt.

+Name(s) of financial professional(s) Professional/team ID # Branch number Daytime phone

+Branch address City State ZIP

+Х

-Name(s) of professional(s) Branch address City ZIP Signature of person authorized to sign for the broker-dealer - required Name of broker-dealer firm (as it appears on the Selling Group Agreement) Spousal consent to beneficiary designation - if required If you are married to the IRA owner and he or she designated a primary beneficiary(ies) other than you, please consult your financial professional about the state-law and tax-law implications of this beneficiary designation, including the need for your consent.
-I am the spouse of the IRA owner named in Section 1, and I expressly consent to the beneficiary(ies) in Section 3 or attached.
-Name of spouse of IRA owner (print) (mm/dd/yyyy)
+Name of broker-dealer firm (as it appears on the Sell ling Group Agreement) Signature of person authors prized to sign for the broker-d ealer - req uired

+Spousal consent to beneficiary designation - if required

+If you are married to the beneficiary named in Section 2, and he or she designated a primary beneficiary(ies) other than you, please consult your financial professional about the state-law and tax-law implications of this beneficiary designation, including the need for your consent.

+I am the spouse of the beneficiary named in Section 2, and I expressly consent to the beneficiary(ies) designated in Section 5 or attached.

+Name of spouse (print)

+X Signature of spouse

+Date (mm/dd/yyyy)